NoahJGersh/Wormhole/README.md

     - Toggle between per-vertex color and colorless (white only) drawing.
 - Rotation toggle
     - Toggle automatic model rotation.
+- Axis
+    - A vector supplying an axis for the model rotation.

-Currently in its fourth iteration.
+Currently in its fifth major iteration.
 Orbit controls are currently implemented, granting orbit, pan, and zoom capabilities for either camera.
-Model rotates by default.
+Model rotates by default, but can be toggled.
-Tunnel colors are randomized, with 2 interpolated across the length.
+Tunnel colors are set, with magenta and black interpolated across the length.

 ### Known Issues